bwhaley/whaletech.co/_posts/2017-02-28-Tooling-around-with-CloudFormation-helpers.md

 * Stacker will look for the VPC class in `blueprints/vpc.py` (the `class_path` setting)
 * I've set several of the parameters (`${SshKeyName}`, `${PublicSubnets}`, `${PrivateSubnets}`, etc) to be variables that are read from environment files.
 This let's me customize on a per-environment basis.

 Setting up the environments takes no time at all.
-Each environment yaml file looks like this:
+Each environment (not yaml, but it looks like it) file looks like this:

 {% highlight yaml %}
 namespace: management